crossplane/docs/content/master/cli/command-reference.md

 #### NOTES.txt

-If the template repo contains a `NOTES.txt` file in its root directory, the `crossplane beta xpkg init` command prints the contents of the file to the terminal after populating the directory with the template files.
-This can be useful for providing additional information about the template.
+If the template repository contains a `NOTES.txt` file in its root directory, the `crossplane beta xpkg init` command prints the contents of the file to the terminal after populating the directory with the template files.
+This can be useful for providing information about the template.

 #### init.sh

-If the template repo contains an `init.sh` file in its root directory, the `crossplane beta xpkg init` command starts a dialogue after populating the directory with the template files.
-The dialogue prompts the user if they want to view or run the script.
-The initialization script can be used to perform additional personalization of the template.
+If the template repository contains an `init.sh` file in its root directory, the `crossplane beta xpkg init` command starts a dialog after populating the directory with the template files.
+The dialog prompts the user if they want to view or run the script.
+Use the initialization script to automatically personalize the template.

 #### Flags
 {{< table "table table-sm table-striped">}}